Argentine peso up,bonds dip on JP Morgan sell view

 "The market is adjusting to signs of the farmers ending the strike and exports pumping dollars in the market anew," a trader said.

-On the other hand, government debt prices <AR/BONOS> fell 0.5 percent on average in early afternoon after JP Morgan (JPM.N: Cotización) recommended late on Thursday to sell Argentine bonds as the farmers' protest lagged on.
+On the other hand, government debt prices <AR/BONOS> fell 0.5 percent on average in early afternoon after JP Morgan (JPM.N) recommended late on Thursday to sell Argentine bonds as the farmers' protest lagged on.
 The losers were led by the dollar-denominated Boden 2014 bond, which shed 1.2 percent.

 JP Morgan adjusted its portfolio selling 3 million Bonar bonds maturing in 2011 at $91.50.
 For details, see [IDn:nN27453765].